-Liu J and Barrientos A (2012) Transcriptional Regulation of Yeast OXPHOS Hypoxic Genes by Oxidative Stress.
-Antioxid Redox Signal ()
+Liu J and Barrientos A (2013) Transcriptional regulation of yeast oxidative phosphorylation hypoxic genes by oxidative stress.
+Antioxid Redox Signal 19(16):1916-27

-Abstract: Aim: Mitochondrial cytochrome c oxidase (COX) subunit 5 and cytochrome c exist in two isoforms, transcriptionally regulated by oxygen in yeast.
-The gene pair COX5a/CYC1 encodes the normoxic isoforms (Cox5a and iso1-cytochrome c) and the gene pair COX5b/CYC7 encodes the hypoxic isoforms (Cox5b and iso2-cytochrome c).
+Abstract: Abstract Aims: Mitochondrial cytochrome c oxidase (COX) subunit 5 and cytochrome c (Cyc) exist in two isoforms, transcriptionally regulated by oxygen in yeast.
+The gene pair COX5a/CYC1 encodes the normoxic isoforms (Cox5a and iso1-Cyc) and the gene pair COX5b/CYC7 encodes the hypoxic isoforms (Cox5b and iso2-Cyc).
 Rox1 is a transcriptional repressor of COX5b/CYC7 in normoxia.
 COX5b is additionally repressed by Ord1.
 Here, we investigated whether these pathways respond to environmental and mitochondria-generated oxidative stress.
-Results: The superoxide-inducer menadione triggered a significant de-repression of COX5b and CYC7.
+Results: The superoxide inducer menadione triggered a significant de-repression of COX5b and CYC7.
 Hydrogen peroxide elicited milder de-repression effects that were enhanced in the absence of Yap1, a key determinant in oxidative stress resistance.
-COX5b/CYC7 were also de-repressed in wild-type cells treated with antimycin A, a mitochondrial bc1 complex inhibitor that increases superoxide production.
+COX5b/CYC7 was also de-repressed in wild-type cells treated with antimycin A, a mitochondrial bc1 complex inhibitor that increases superoxide production.
 Exposure to menadione and H2O2 enhanced both, Hap1-independent expression of ROX1 and Rox1 steady-state levels without affecting Ord1.
 However, oxidative stress lowered the occupancy of Rox1 on COX5b and CYC7 promoters, thus inducing their de-repression.
-Innovation: ROS-induced hypoxic genes expression in normoxia involves the oxygen-responding Rox1 transcriptional machinery.
+Innovation: Reactive oxygen species (ROS)-induced hypoxic gene expression in normoxia involves the oxygen-responding Rox1 transcriptional machinery.
 Contrary to what occurs in hypoxia, ROS enhances Rox1 accumulation.
 However, its transcriptional repression capacity is compromised.
 Conclusion: ROS induce expression of hypoxic COX5b and CYC7 genes through an Ord1- and Hap1-independent mechanism that promotes the release of Rox1 from or limits the access of Rox1 to its hypoxic gene promoter targets.
+Antioxid.
+Redox Signal.
+19, 1916-1927.

 Topics addressed in this paper